LouisJustinTALLOT/cpp-docs.fr-fr/docs/parallel/concrt/reference/concurrent-unordered-multimap-class.md

 ### <a name="return-value"></a>Valeur de retour

-Le nombre maximal de compartiments dans ce conteneur.
+Nombre maximal de compartiments dans ce conteneur.

 ## <a name="see-also"></a>Voir aussi